UCREL/pymusas/CONTRIBUTING.md

 2. `# Attributes`, for listing attributes within a **module** docstring.
 These should be formatted in the same way as parameters.
 3. `# Class Attributes` and `# Instance Attributes`, for listing class and instance attributes within a **class** docstring.
 These should be formatted in the same way as parameters.
 4. `# Raises`, for listing any errors that the function or method might intentionally raise.
-5. `# Examples`, where you can include code snippets -- these code snippets will be tested using [doctest with pytest](https://docs.pytest.org/en/6.2.x/doctest.html), these tests ensure that the example code snippet will run as expected, if the example is not expected to output anything leave a blank like between the last `>>>` line and ``` as shown in the.
-Examples of `# Examples`
+5. `# Examples`, where you can include code snippets -- these code snippets will be tested using [doctest with pytest](https://docs.pytest.org/en/6.2.x/doctest.html), these tests ensure that the example code snippet will run as expected, if the example is not expected to output anything leave a blank like between the last `>>>` line and ``` as shown in the following example for `# Examples`

 ```` markdown
 # Examples